Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 Washington Rain Isn’t Like Other Rain

 There’s something different about the rain here.
 The Pacific Northwest is no stranger to long, steady drizzles.
-But the real issue is the sudden, powerful bursts from weather systems called atmospheric rivers.
+However, the real issue is the sudden, powerful bursts from weather systems known as atmospheric rivers.

 These are long bands of moisture that dump large volumes of water over short periods, especially in late fall and winter.
 In just one hour, a roof in western Washington might need to shed several hundred gallons of water.
 Therefore, if your gutters aren’t sized for that kind of flow, the system backs up fast.

 Even Seattle’s rainfall patterns are shifting.
 According to recent studies, rainfall intensity is increasing across the region.
-What worked for your roof ten years ago might not be enough anymore.
+What worked for your roof ten years ago may no longer be sufficient.

 Gutter Sizing Is Engineering